darikoneil/In-Vivo-Imaging-Pipeline/README.md

 First-pass:

-Fissa Module for Signal-Extration / Source-Separation
+Fissa Module for Signal-Extraction / Source-Separation
 Cascade Module for Firing Rate Inference / Spike Approximation
 Decoding Module Superclass for Hypothesis-Neutral Decoding or Null-Comparisons for Hypothesis-Driven Decoding
 PreProcessing Module for Tiff Compiled, Extraction, and Filtering